TobiasSekan/DailyKanji/Documentation/Roadmap.md

   * Maybe: Only the first character or last character must are the same on less then five answers

 ## Versions 2.x
+* Internal: DailyKanjiLogic.Mvvm.ViewModel.GetAnswerNumber -> Can we use foreach here ?
 * Add command line project in .Net Core (usable under Windows, Linux, macOS)
 * Move more program parts to separate library project in .Net Standard
 * Export statistics (XLSX, CSV, JSON, XML)